BEagle1984/silverback/docs/index.md

     </div>
 </div>
 <div class="container body-container body-content">

-> [!Tip]
-> The v4 documentation is still browsable here: [silverback-messaging.net/v4](/v4)

-> [!Important]
-> The documentation update for v5 is still in progress.
-Some sections may be missing or incomplete.
-Please notify us if you find any mistake or inconsistency.

 Silverback is a message bus and broker integration library for .NET.
 It is designed to simplify event-driven architectures and asynchronous messaging, with first-class support for **Apache Kafka** and **MQTT**.